aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### Nakh and Match

-* Nakh can create one Match if the receiver accepts or likes back.
+* Nakh can create one Match if the receiver accepts the Nakh.
 * Match may be created from one Nakh.

 Rules: